LimePoint/opschain/docs/operations/installation.md

 ### Setup the OpsChain CLI

 OpsChain has native CLI binaries for Windows, macOS and Linux.

-[Read our documentation about downloading the native CLI](../reference/cli.md#opschain-cli-download) and then add it to your path (e.g. by copying it into the bin directory.)
+See the [installation](../reference/cli.md#installation) section of our CLI reference guide to download and configure the `opschain` executable.

 Copy the example CLI configuration file to your home directory: